Learn more about BBC Janala

 BBC Media Action has secured the agreement and in-kind investment of all six mobile operators in Bangladesh to offer these calls at a greatly reduced tariff of 50 Paisa (0.004 GBP) per minute.

-The project prioritises 15 to 45 year olds – whose demand is greatest – and particularly those in that age bracket who live on less than £2 a day.
+The project prioritises 15 to 45 year olds – among whom the demand for learning English is greatest –particularly those who live on less than £2 a day.

 Lessons and quizzes can also be accessed through the website www.bbcjanala.com which features interactive, online learning as well as educational downloads.

 Television programmes complement the web and mobile courses.
 In 2009-10, a weekly youth show called BBC Buzz was presented in Bangla and English.
 The weekly drama Bishaash (Believe) also ran for 24 episodes and was followed by interactive game show BBC Janala Mojay Mojay Shekha (Learning With Fun), which returned for a second series in 2012.

 The TV programmes have proved very popular.
 Bishaash alone reached an audience of 20 million, including Mishti: "I have watched almost all the episodes of Bishaash and Janala Mojay Mojay Shekha," she says.
 "I watch it with my son and in our spare time we practice English together."